irvifa/algorithm-notes/src/main/java/com/github/irvifa/algorithmnotes/leetcode/tree/sumofleftleaves/README.md

-The space complexity might initially seem impossible to reduce, as when a node has two children, we need to explore one immediately, and keep track of the other for exploration afterward (often, we explore the left subtree first, and keep track of the right subtree for later).
+The space complexity might initially seem impossible to reduce, as when a node has two children, we need to explore one immediately, and keep track of the other for exploration afterward (often, we explore the left subtree key, and keep track of the right subtree for later).
 Going down the tree, we can end up with many of these child nodes awaiting exploration.
 However, there is a tree traversal algorithm that requires O(N) time and only O(1) space: Morris Tree Traversal.